 Awakening predawn, I am motivated to crawl out from under my cozy sheets with the inspiration of my dear friend Turi Hetherington.
-She is one who is often on the trail in the darkness of dawn to receive the gift of witnessing the splendor of sun rising over the mountains to greet the day.
+She is one who, regardless of the season, is often on the trail in the darkness of dawn to receive the gift of witnessing the splendor of the sun rising over the mountains to greet the day.
 You may have caught some of her beautiful photography she shares on her Instagram page.

 It is this time of day between 3.30 a.m. and 5.30 a.m. that the yogis call Brahma Muhurta.
 It is known to be the most suitable time for meditation.
 After a good night's sleep, the mind is refreshed, calm and serene.
 There is the preponderance of sattva or purity in the mind at this time, as well as in the atmosphere.

 Brahma Muhurta means the time of the creator.
 You can look at it this way: it is the time when you can create yourself.
 The entire body is in a certain conducive atmosphere, and there is a natural production of what is called melatonin, which is a secretion of the pineal gland.
 We want to make use of this because the pineal gland is secreting at its maximum during Brahma Muhurta, which means you can stabilize your thoughts, emotions, and intentions.
 These ambrosial hours are emphasized as being the best time for meditation and prayer.

 Seek the grandest version of the greatest vision of who you choose to be.” - Neale Donald Walsch